YukunZhang/gemqueen.github.com/about/index.md

 I have a happy and warm family and I am well-loved by friends.
 My husband is a software developer.
 My parents come visit us almost every year.

-I like travelling, my mom took me to the sea for the first time when I was 3.
+I like travelling, my mom took me to the sea for the first time when I was 3 years old.
 It started my journey.
-I have been to Beijing, and several places in Hebei, Anhui,Jiangxi, Jiangsu, Zhejiang, Guangdong and Yunnan Province.
+I have been to around 10 provinces in China.

 Since I came to Canada, we have been to Seattle, San Francisco, Orlando, San Diego, Los Angeles, Toronto, Vancouver and Halifax would be our next destination.
 We have a separate webpage to record all these journeys.